forwardemail/forwardemail.net/app/views/faq/index.md

 </div>

+## What are your outbound SMTP limits

+We rate limit users and domains to 300 outbound SMTP messages per 1 day.
+This averages 9000+ emails in a calendar month.
+If you need to exceed this amount or have consistently large emails, then please contact us.

 ## What are your SMTP server configuration settings

 Our server is `smtp.forwardemail.net` and is also monitored on our <a href="https://status.forwardemail.net" target="_blank" rel="noopener noreferrer">status page</a>.